 Wisdom teeth removal in Melbourne

 We offer affordable wisdom teeth removal services from our Essendon dental practice.
 Our experienced team of Melbourne dentists guide you through the process, giving you all the knowledge you need and providing you with all the options available.

 Dentists at our practice can manage even the most complex cases.
 While we perform most wisdom teeth removals at our Essendon dental clinic using a simple local anaesthetic, we offer a range of sedation options in our Essendon surgery as an alternative to hospital treatment.
 Of course we can refer you to a hospital, where you will receive general anaesthetic for oral surgery.

 What are wisdom teeth?

-Wisdom teeth are our third molars that most people develop between the ages of 18 and 24.
+Wisdom teeth are our third molars that most people develop and erupt normally between the ages of 18 and 24.
 They are called ‘wisdom teeth’ as we are meant to be ‘smart’ and full of wisdom at this age.
 Wisdom teeth (or third molars) provide extra strength when it comes to chewing tough food.
-It’s common for wisdom teeth to be impacted, which means there is not enough space in the jaw for them to erupt (come through).
+It’s common for wisdom teeth to be impacted, as they don’t have enough room for them to erupt (come through).